google-github-actions/auth/README.md

 -   For authenticating via Workload Identity Federation, you must create and configure a Google Cloud Workload Identity Provider.
 See [setup](#setup) for instructions.

+## Limitations

+-   This library does not support authenticating through service accounts via Domain-Wide Delegation.

 ## Usage